mellotanica/uARM/README.txt

 To install the program in the default system directories run ./install.sh inside the main directory.

+To install the program in a custom directory run ./install.sh -d [path] where path is the absolute path to the custom directory (e.g. ./install.sh -d /usr/local).

 You will also need a cross-compile toolchain to build executables for ARM architecture.